-Those opposed to this legislation have noted that such a law would violate the Roe v.
-Wade decision by the Supreme Court, and that laws based on intention or motivation to terminate would be unenforceable.
+Those who oppose prenatal testing bans on abortion argue that laws based on intention or motivation to terminate a pregnancy would be unenforceable.
 “This is interference with a medical decision following a complicated diagnosis,” according to Kellie Copeland, executive director of NARAL Pro-Choice Ohio, “Not knowing the family and the circumstances, the legislature can’t possibly take into account all the factors involved.”

-Supporters of the “Protecting Individuals with Down Syndrome Act” have described this as a way to limit the number of abortions in the state and protect babies born with disabilities.
+Supporters of the “Protecting Individuals with Down Syndrome Act” have described this as a way to limit the number of abortions and protect babies born with disabilities.
 Mike Gonidakis, president of Ohio Right to Life, stated, “We all want to be born perfect, but none of us are, and everyone has a right to live, perfect or not.”

 Bioethics examines the moral dimensions surrounding the use of medical technology, raising questions such as: Should all scientific advances in medicine be made available to all?
 Do some advances conflict with society’s values and morals?
 What role should the government play in the moral decision-making of individuals insofar and with respect to limiting or expanding choices available?
 These are broader questions to keep in mind while reading and discussing this case study.